-Duration: Up to 1 minute
+Duration: Instantaneous, plus 3 rounds

 You curse one living target within range with searing agony, setting their nervous system ablaze.
 Make a ranged spell attack against the target.
 On a hit, the target suffers 2d4 fel damage.
-At the beginning of every round, the caster must succeed on a sigil roll to affect the target again.
+The sigil pulses at the start of your turn every round, repeating the primary effect.

-Also, so long as the spell is active, the target is treated as if they gained a level of exhaustion for one round (even if they are normally immune to the condition, so long as they are living) until the beginning of their turn in the next round.
+Also, so long as the spell is active, the target is treated as if they gained a level of exhaustion for one round (even if they are normally immune to the condition, except if they are immune and are also constructs or undead) until the beginning of their turn in the next round.

 If the ranged spell attack misses, the spell deals half the initial damage and has no other effect.

 Heightened.
 The damage increases by one dice per every level above 2nd.

 Special.
-Whenever the sigil roll succeeds, the target takes 1d4 additional damage the next round.
-This stacks up to a number of d4s equal to the spell level.
+Whenever the sigil roll succeeds, the target takes 1d4 additional damage the next round, up to 50% extra damage dice.

 Crusader Aura [level 3]